NanoComp/meep/doc/docs/Scheme_Tutorials/Multilevel_Atomic_Susceptibility.md

 <center>
 ![Multilevel meep spectra](../images/multilevel_meep_n0_37_spectra.png)
 </center>
 where we see there are two lasing modes above threshold in the vicinity of the center transition frequency, $\omega_a = 40$, as we would expect.
+Remember, when finding the frequency axis that Meep uses a Courant factor of $\Delta t = 0.5 \Delta x$.
 Here, we have also converted the electric field to SALT units, using
 $$ \mathbf{E} \; (\textrm{SALT}) = \frac{2 |\theta|}{\hbar \sqrt{\gamma_\perp \gamma_\parallel}} \mathbf{E} \; (\textrm{Meep}) $$
 with $\gamma_\parallel = \gamma_{12} + \gamma_{21}$.
 We can also verify that the system is not exhibiting relaxation oscillations by directly plotting the electric field as a function of time and looking for very long time-scale oscillations.
 In the continuum limit, these modes would appear as Dirac delta functions in the spectra.
 The discretized model, however, produces peaks with finite width.
 Thus, we need to integrate a fixed number of points around each peak to calculate the correct modal intensity.
 By varying $N_0$ (or $R_p$), we can change the total gain available in the cavity, and thus find the laser's modal intensities as a function of the strength of the gain, which we can compare against SALT and an independent FDTD using the Maxwell-Bloch equations to find excellent agreement both close to the first lasing threshold,
 <center>